johnsyweb/johnsyweb.github.io/_posts/2019-03-25-running-to-work.markdown

 Running with friends makes the commute go so much faster, which is a bonus.
 We often finish our run at one of Melbourne's many excellent coffee shops for a post-run coffee (or gelati if we've run 21.1km or more, but that's another story).

 On the rare occasion that nobody is available to run, I know that my announcement in the group will mean somebody will be watching [Strava](https://www.strava.com/clubs/merricreekrc) to hold me accountable!
 For these mornings there are podcasts for company (and the [Apple AirPods](https://www.apple.com/au/airpods/) are splendid for running with).

+## Nutrition

+While I prefer to run fasted, I was advised by my GP not to do this.
+Over the past six months or so I have been eating a slice of toast or a banana about 30 minutes before leaving home.
+For the long runs (anything over two hours) I've been taking [bags of honey](https://youtu.be/lPdhw8NW3Pw) -- one bag per 30 minutes is my rule-of-thumb; I typically stop at a water fountain to have one of these.

 ## End-of-trip facilities